 Craig-y-nos Country Park and Penwyllt

 Start your exploration of the upper Swansea Valley/Cwm Tawe with a visit to Craig-y-nos Country Park.
-We are developing a new Geopark hub here during 2020.
+We began developing a new Geopark hub here during 2020.
 Take in the cracking view across the valley from the Geoterrace outside the cafe.
 Lots of Geopark stories start here!

 Soak up the atmosphere at Penwyllt where abandoned tramways, limekilns and an old fire-brick works sit beside the Ogof Ffynnon Ddu National Nature Reserve (NNR).
 The reserve protects limestone pavements above ground and Britain’s deepest cave (274.5m) below.
 The Beacons Way passes through here en route from the wild and remote Black Mountain to the highly distinctive hills of Fforest Fawr.
 Closer at hand is the rocky ridge of Cribarth with its limestone crags, old quarries and tramroads.